Shyamal-Shah/system-design/03_Design_Patterns/Structural/README.md

 - A clear definition of the pattern.
 - A real-world scenario where the pattern can be applied.
 - An example of how the pattern can be implemented.
-- An explanation of why the pattern is useful and how it can improve code maintainability and flexibility.
+- An explanation of why the pattern is useful.